RITC3/RC3CTF-2014-reversing/chal4/README.md

 Solution
 --------
-Jump over anti_debug in main to get the flag.
+Jump over anti_debug in main and in the thread to get the flag.